 6. Establish clear expectations

 While you may be seasoned in ministry, your volunteers may not know what to expect.
 Help them prepare for upcoming seasonal changes by holding a quarterly meeting.
 Write out expectations and detailed time schedules for special events so everyone is on the same page.
+Help your volunteers see how seasonal KidMin events grow children’s excitement for Jesus the same way that VBS does.

 7. Allow volunteers to attend and serve